-Saving S$200,000 for a flat in Singapore seems like a monumental feat.
+Saving S$300,000 for a flat in Singapore seems like a monumental feat.
 But if you start now, you’ll be able to afford it by your 35th birthday.

-We know what you’re thinking: how can you possibly scrape together S$200,000 or S$300,000 for a flat by the time you’re 35?
+We know what you’re thinking: how can you possibly scrape together S$300,000 for a flat by the time you’re 35?
 It’s impossible.
-But countless Singaporeans have done it, and some even in their early 30s.
+But countless Singaporeans have done it, and some even by their early 30s.

 So don’t freak out; we’ll explain how exactly you can save enough money by your 35th birthday.

-1. Ensure That Your CPF Contributions are In Order
+1. Ensure Your CPF Contributions are In Order

 Your CPF contributions, especially your employer’s 17% top-up, are critical to buying your first home.
-When you take out an HDB loan, you can only borrow up to 90% of the flat’s price.
-The remaining 10% must either be in cash or from your CPF.
+If you’re taking out a HDB Concessionary Loan, you can only borrow up to 90% of the flat’s valuation price.
+The remaining 10% must either be in cash or from your CPF OA.

-So if you are buying a flat that costs S$200,000, you must have at least S$20,000 in cash for the down payment.
+So if you are buying a flat that costs S$300,000, and assuming that you’re opting for a HDB Concessionary Loan, you must have at least S$30,000 in cash for the down payment.
 If you haven’t accumulated this amount in your CPF, it can be painful to part with it from your bank account.

 2. Save At Least 20% of Your Income, Even After CPF